-Steps @ For more details about the product and how to configure features, click Help or press F1.
+Steps of For more details about the product and how to configure features, click Help or press F1.

-- 1) Select Configuration, then browse to Administration. - 2) Browse to Licenses > Engine.All installed licenses appear in the right pane. - Right-click a Management Server POL-bound license and select Bind. - Select the Layer 2 Engine element and click Select.
+- 1) Select & Administration. - Browse to Licenses > Engine.All installed licenses appear in the right pane. - 3) Right-click a Management Server POL-bound license and select Bind. - 4) Select the Layer 2 Engine element and click Select.
 The license is now bound to the selected Layer 2 Engine element.